Kong/kongponents/docs/components/input.md

 <KInput label="Disabled" disabled placeholder="I'm disabled!" />
 ```

-If the label is omitted it can be handled with another component, like [KLabel](/components/label).
-This is meant to be used before KInput and will be styled appropriately.
+If the label prop is omitted, a label can be implemented with a standalone [KLabel](/components/label).
+If used separately, the KLabel should be used before KInput and will be styled appropriately.

 <KLabel for="my-input">Label</KLabel>
 <KInput id="my-input" type="text" placeholder="I have a label" />